mariaciceri/takecare_inventory/README.md

 + [Stackoverflow](https://stackoverflow.com/) and the [Django documentation](https://docs.djangoproject.com/en/5.1/) provided guidance for implementing various functions and methods throughout the project.
 + [ChatGPT](https://chatgpt.com/) assisted in understanding error messages.
 + [Wikipedia](https://en.wikipedia.org/wiki/Instruments_used_in_general_medicine) was used as a reference for general medical equipment when populating the database.
++ [VSCode](https://code.visualstudio.com/) is the integrated development environment (IDE) used for the project.
++ Iuliia Konovaloca's [e-commerce GitHub repository](https://github.com/IuliiaKonovalova/e-commerce) provided guidance for structuring the README.md and TESTING.md files.